PRECIOUS-Gold falls ahead of U.S. payrolls report

 Quantitative easing by central banks devalues paper currencies and boosts appetite for hard assets such as gold.

-Adding pressure to gold, the dollar stayed close to five-week highs against the euro on investor disappointment that the European Central Bank did not follow its rate cut Thursday with bolder easing measures.
+Adding pressure to gold, the dollar stayed close to five-week highs against the euro, as investors remained disappointed that the European Central Bank did not follow its rate cut Thursday with bolder easing measures.

-The ECB cut followed on from similar action by the Chinese and UK central banks, which together only served to signal a growing level of alarm about the world economy, although suggestions of coordinated cuts were played down.
+The ECB cut followed on from action by the Chinese and UK central banks, which together only served to signal a growing level of alarm about the world economy, although suggestions of coordinated action were played down.

-Key to the question of added global liquidity, however, is the U.S. jobs report due at 1230 GMT.
+Key to the question of added global liquidity however is the U.S. jobs report due at 1230 GMT.
+On Thursday private sector data showed employers added a surprise 176,000 jobs in June.

-Thursday’s data showed U.S private employers had stepped up hiring in June and that the number of Americans filing new claims for jobless benefits last week fell by the most in two months, hopeful signs for the struggling labour market.

-A Reuters poll showed non-farm payrolls were expected to expand by just 90,000 jobs in June.
+A Reuters poll showed expectations were for non-farm payrolls to expand by just 90,000 jobs in June.

-There was little support for gold from the physical market, where bullion demand remained subdued after prices rose above $1,600 and potential sellers eyed $1,620 or above, dealers said.
+The physical bullion market remained subdued, with buyers sidelined after prices rose above $1,600 and potential sellers eyeing $1,620 or above, dealers said.

 “The current price level isn’t attractive enough to lure buyers back,” said Peter Tse, director at ScotiaMocatta in Hong Kong, adding that jewellers were likely to enter the market if prices dropped to $1,550 to $1,560.